samgutentag/samgutentag.github.io/_posts/2021-08-14-helium-hotspot-setup-outdoor.md

 Mount the Hotspot to the Plate _before_ inserting the Plate into the Enclosure Back.

-Locate and remove the 4 screws from the bottom of the Hotspot case, the "Bottom" is the side farthes from the Antenna Connector
+Locate and remove the 4 screws from the bottom of the Hotspot case, the "Bottom" is the side farthest from the Antenna Connector

 |       Bottom        |         Top         |
 | :-----------------: | :-----------------: |